 Here are 12 points you need to check prior to choosing an agency:

 See if they have worked on some similar projects before or in the same field.
 Look out for professionals who have already delivered something comparable to what you need.

-Are they actively participating in the discussion and are offering valuable inputs?
+Are they actively participating in the discussion and offering valuable input?
 Or are they just passive listeners who always answer "Yes, of course, we'll do this"...

 Never make your decision considering the price alone.
 Cheaper is rarely the best choice out there; let the product and the quality of their previous work decide the price for the job.

-Don't forget to also keep an eye on your own budget constraints: more expensive does not always means better quality!
+Don't forget to also keep an eye on your own budget constraints: more expensive does not always mean better quality!

-"When you hire a development company for your bootstrap/startup, you are hiring a technology partner." - Jonathan Clark, Diginovas
+"When you hire a tech or software development company for your bootstrap/startup, you are hiring a technology partner." - Jonathan Clark, Diginovas

 Don't rush to hire an agency just because you want the product live as soon as possible.